anderscheow/WhatsNew/README.md

 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub.

 ## License
-Validator is released under the [MIT License](https://github.com/anderscheow/Validator/blob/master/LICENSE)
+What's New is released under the [MIT License](https://github.com/anderscheow/Validator/blob/master/LICENSE)